DoubleRRL/CarGrade-Flutter-Layout-Project/README.md

 VSCode will understand that this is a Flutter project and load the Dart code and other functionality.

+Press Command+Shift+P, or the Windows equivalent to bring up the VSCode search menu.
+Once again, we will run "Flutter Doctor" to ensure everything is okay.

-Press Command+Shift+P, or the Windows equivalent to bring up the VSCode search menu
+Now we'll press Command+Shift+P, or the Windows equivalent to bring up the VSCode search menu once again

 Type “Flutter Launch Application” and it will detect your iOS simulator and launch it to the simulator homescreen.